- CLASS: Aves (Birds)

 Today, our collection includes great horned and screech owls as well as Eurasian eagle-owls and milky eagle-owls.
 Most of our owls live in off-exhibit areas and are used in our animal shows and presentations, where guests can learn fun facts about these amazing birds and perhaps see one fly overhead.
 At the San Diego Zoo Safari Park’s Condor Ridge habitat, there is an exhibit of burrowing owls, a local yet little-known species.
 As burrowing owls are active during the day, chances are pretty good that you’ll see them out and about!

-The Zoo’s Eurasian eagle-owl is named Einstein; she was named before we learned she was a female!
+Eurasian eagle-owl: The Zoo’s Eurasian eagle-owl is named Einstein; she was named before we learned she was a female!
 Einstein talks to her trainers by utilizing several different calls, chirps, and hoots.
-Her role in the Camp Critters animal show is to come out for the curtain call.
 Weighing just under 5 pounds (2.2 kilograms), Einstein is very close to her trainers and even allows them to pet her (on her terms, of course).
 She loves a great shower from the garden hose on warm days!

 Whether you live in the city or the country, owls help us by controlling rodent and insect populations.
 But we often treat owls as enemies, and they fall victim to poison when fields are sprayed to kill weeds, insects, and rodents.
 We can help owls by finding other ways to control pests: for example, let owls and other predators do this job.
 They also need open spaces and trees if they are to survive.
 Each owl species has different needs: some need forests, like the spotted owl, while the largest owl, the Eurasian eagle-owl, needs large territories and large prey.